avaneev/prvhash/README.md

 The mathematics offers an interesting understanding.
 Take in your mind a moment before the Big Bang.
 Did mathematical rules exist at that moment?
 Of course, they did, otherwise there would be no Big Bang.
-The span of existence of mathematical rules cannot be estimated, so it safe to assume they existed for an eternity.
+The span of existence of mathematical rules cannot be estimated, so it is safe to assume they existed for an eternity.
 On top of that, PRVHASH practically proves that entropy can self-start from zero-state or "nothing", if mathematical rules exist prior to that.

 I, as the author of PRVHASH, would like to point out at some long-standing misconception in relating "combinatorics" to "random numbers".
 Historically,